civicrm/civicrm-dev-docs/docs/extensions/index.md

 ## Extension Names

+Pick a unique single word for your extension's name.
+Note that this name is used throughout the extension's code, e.g. function names so it should only include characters that can be safely used in that way.

-All extension names follow the same convention as Java package names – they look like reversed domain names. (e.g.  `com.example.myextension`).
-For module-extensions, the last word in the module name will be the module's *short-name*.
-The short-name *must* be unique.
-It is possible to pick a different short-name, but that requires extra work.
+Nb.
+Historically, extension names used to follow the same convention as Java package names – they look like reversed domain names. (e.g.  `com.example.myextension`), but this is no longer the recommendation.

 ## Pre-Requisites